 Academic honesty Students should demonstrate academic honesty by doing original work and by giving appropriate credit to the ideas of others.
 As explained in the university catalog, academic dishonesty is the act of presenting information, ideas, and/or concepts as one's own when in reality they are the results of another person's creativity and effort.
 Violations of university academic honesty include cheating, plagiarism, falsification, aiding the academic dishonesty of others, or malicious misuse of university resources.
 A faculty member who believes a situation involving academic dishonesty has been detected may assign a failing grade for a) that particular assignment or examination, and/or b) the course following the procedure in the university catalog.
 Students may appeal also using the procedure in the university catalog.
-Students may appeal also using the procedure in the university catalog.
+See Academic Policies for further information.